JackTDC/AgnoLove/README.md

 ## Project Link
-[View Project on FlutterFlow](https://app.flutterflow.io/project/tinder-c30gbz)
+[View Project on FlutterFlow](https://app.flutterflow.io/project/tinder-c30gbz) (Open the link and click on the green button on the top right of the screen)
 ## Features
 - User authentication and profile setup
 - Matching algorithm to suggest compatible profiles